Each student who has been impacted by, or involved in, bullying others will respond and act differently.

 - arrives home hungry.

-The signs of possible bullying online can be the same as signs of other bullying, but include other behaviours with phones and computers, for example:
+The signs of possible cyberbullying can be the same as signs of other bullying, but include other behaviours with phones, computers and other devices, for example:

 - being hesitant about going online

-- seeming nervous when an instant message, text message or email appears
+- seeming nervous when a notification, message or phone call appears

-- being visibly upset after using the computer or mobile phone, or suddenly avoiding it
+- being visibly upset after using their phone or computer, or suddenly avoiding it

 - closes the screen, or hides the mobile phone when others enter the room